Preethika2004/OnlinePaymentFraudDetection/README.md

 ## Data Exploration
 Before training the models, we performed exploratory data analysis (EDA) to understand the dataset better.
 Key observations include:

-Imbalanced Dataset: The dataset is highly imbalanced, with only 0.13% of transactions being fraudulent.
+**Imbalanced Dataset:** The dataset is highly imbalanced, with only 0.13% of transactions being fraudulent.
 This imbalance required careful handling during model training.

-Transaction Types: The dataset includes five types of transactions: CASH_OUT, PAYMENT, CASH_IN, TRANSFER, and DEBIT.
+**Transaction Types:** The dataset includes five types of transactions: *CASH_OUT*, *PAYMENT*, *CASH_IN*, *TRANSFER*, and *DEBIT*.
 Fraudulent transactions are primarily associated with CASH_OUT and TRANSFER types.

-Correlation Analysis: We analyzed the correlation between features and the target variable (isFraud).
-Features like amount, oldbalanceOrg, and newbalanceOrig showed higher correlation with fraud compared to others.
+**Correlation Analysis:** We analyzed the correlation between features and the target variable (isFraud).
+Features like `amount`, `oldbalanceOrg`, and `newbalanceOrig` showed higher correlation with fraud compared to others.